 “Okay.
 Cool.
 Thanks.”

 Wait a minute, Rose.
-Are you going to tell me why on Earth we needed to pin this down, this particular moment in soccer history, with such specificity?
+Are you going to tell me why on Earth we needed to pin this down, this particular moment in soccer history — something I know you care fuck-all about — with such specificity?

 “Well,” he explained, opting again for the slow reveal, “do you remember that place in Watertown you always ordered take-out from?”

 I surely did.
-I maintain a long, detailed and damned accurate recitation of every decent cheesesteak I’ve ever consumed, especially those in my home turf of Greater Boston.
+I maintain a long, detailed databank of every decent cheesesteak I’ve ever consumed, especially those in and around my home turf of Greater Boston.
 At the time, I was city editor at a pair of daily newspapers in Central Massachusetts; the 1990 World Cup’s live afternoon telecasts, on ESPN, meshed perfectly with my essentially nocturnal lifestyle.
-From my apartment in Watertown, I watched most every group and elimination match that summer, for this wasn’t merely America’s first World Cup since 1950; it was also the first soccer tournament comprehensively broadcast, live, to the American sporting public, in its entirety.
-Prior to most of these afternoon games — being young, male and single — I would invariably order take-out food from The International, a sub and pizza joint down the road.
+From my Watertown flat I watched most every group and elimination match that summer, for this wasn’t merely America’s first World Cup since 1950; it was the first soccer tournament comprehensively broadcast, live, to the American sporting public.
+Prior to most of these afternoon fixtures — being young, male and single — I would invariably order take-out from The International, a sub and pizza joint down the road.
 The delivery guy, Abdul, would become part of my bachelor family that summer of 1990.
 At some point prior to the knockout rounds, he stopped knocking and simply let himself into my apartment, shared with me the greasy, often-deep-fried comestibles (in addition to the odd bong hit), and hung out for a healthy chunk of that afternoon’s featured match.

-[For the record, prior to the match in question, Rose was unaware of my new soccer friend.
+[For the record, prior to the match in question, Dr. Rose — who was then a mere PhD candidate at Harvard — was unaware of my new soccer friend.
 On June 25, 1990, Dave and I had indeed ordered take-out from The International.
-I jumped in the shower before the food arrived, and apparently Rose was in the kitchen when this Arab dude let himself into my apartment, set two submarine sandwiches and some fries down on the coffee table, packed himself a bong, partook of it, and settled in to wallow in some pregame.
+I jumped in the shower before the food arrived and apparently Rose was in the kitchen when this Arab dude let himself into my apartment, set two submarine sandwiches and some fries down on the coffee table, packed a bong, partook of it, and settled in to wallow in some pregame hype.
 Effectively hidden in the kitchen, Rose watched all of this unfold — frozen with confusion and not insignificant anxiety.
-And there Rose remained, more than a bit freaked out, until I emerged from the bathroom, greeted Abdul, rescued my friend from the kitchen, and engaged in some proper World Cup banter.]
+And there he remained, more than a bit freaked out, until I emerged from the bathroom, greeted Abdul, rescued my friend from the kitchen and engaged in some proper World Cup banter.]

 Yes, but what is the point of this inquiry?
 I was more than a bit exasperated by this point.